missinglinkelectronics/sphinx/doc/latex.rst

    .. versionadded:: 1.8.3
       :code-tex:`\\sphinxbackoftitlepage` optional macro.
 It can also be defined inside ``'preamble'`` key rather than this one.

+``'printacronyms'``
+    "printacronyms" call, defaults to ``'\\printacronyms'``.
+Override if you want to print the list of acronyms differently or append some content afterwards.
+    .. versionadded:: 8.1.3

 ``'releasename'``
    Value that prefixes ``'release'`` element on title page.
 As for *title* and